gundalasudheer/Kubernetes/README.md

 4. End users and outside components talk to kube api server using HTTP REST apis.

 5. It is the only component which talk to ETCD.
+6. If we setup the cluster hardway  we need to configure the kube-apiserver.service for connecting and communicating with the other components.
+   Here we use the parameter --etcd-servers to specify the etcd details.
+    /etc/systemd/system/kube-apiserver.service -- location of kube-apiserver.service file for non kubeadm setup.
+7. If we setup the cluster using kubeadm then the kube-apiserver is deployed as pod in kube-system namespace.
+You can find the kube-apiserver pod yaml file under /etc/kubernetes/manifests/ location.

 ETCD:
 1. It is the brain of the Kubernetes Cluster.